pgvalle/Stonker/README.md

 # Stonker

-Stonker is a Telegram bot that helps you track stock investments and receive notifications based on stock price changes.
+Stonker is a Telegram bot that helps you track stock investments, notifying you based on stock price changes.

 ## Deployment